 While Oregon is a relatively small captive domicile, the state has enjoyed significant captive growth over the last few years.

-At the end of 2019, Oregon had 21 captive insurance companies.
+At the end of 2020, Oregon had 19 captive insurance companies.
 While that is down from 2019, when Oregon had 21 captives, it is well over 2 times more compared to 2014, when the state had just 8 captives.

 An important factor in Oregon's captive growth has been the responsive staff at the Oregon Department of Insurance, captive experts say.

 "There is a very friendly and responsive staff," said Robert Kabacy, a partner with the law firm Kell, Alterman & Runstein LLP in Portland, Oregon.